Samplix-ApS/Downstream_bioinformatics_tools/feature-subdir/README.md

 -i      Input-data path
 -b      Set to true to load basecalling tools (e.g. activate gpus) -p      Optional.
 Choose which port to use.
-Default is port 8089
+Default is port 8089 -x      Set to true to use secure port 4430
 ```

 # <a name="stop_docker"></a> Stop the docker container